Dosage Form: tablet, extended release

 - have taken a medicine called a Monoamine Oxidase Inhibitor (MAOI) in the last 14 days.
 Ask your healthcare provider or pharmacist for a list of these medicines if you are not sure.

-Before you take CARBAMAZEPINE, tell your healthcare provider if you:
+Before you take carbamazepine extended-release tablets, tell your healthcare provider if you:

 - have or have had suicidal thoughts or actions, depression, or mood problems